 Napalm, developed by the US in a Harvard laboratory, has been used to kill and maim tens of thousands in many theatres of war.
 Perhaps the most famous photograph (by Nick Ut) of the aftermath of a napalm attack (by a South Vietnamese aircraft) in the Vietnam war was of children, including the Napalm Girl, running from such an attack.

 As described in another section of this website here: https://www.rudloescene.co.uk/articles/bombing/, Britain too has been responsible for the mass murder of civilians by the 'area bombing' (not targetted bombing) of German cities at night.
 And what happened to the perpetrators?
 'We' gave the chief of Bomber Command a knighthood and, latterly when we should have known better, erected a monument to the perpetrators who 'were only following orders' (where have we heard that before?).

-What a disgusting, impersonal, immoral, murderous method of killing bombing is and it continues to this day across theatres of war in the Middle East.
+What a disgusting, impersonal, immoral, murderous method of killing bombing is and it continues to this day across theatres of war in the Middle East (and in 2022, in Ukraine).
 On BBC World Service's Weekend programme on Sunday 4th March 2018, BBC's chief international correspondent, Lyse Doucet, commenting on the coming visit to the UK of Saudi Arabia's crown prince said: "Britain is a major supplier of weaponry (to Saudi Arabia) including the bombs that are being used in the Saudi-led coalition campaign that was unleashed in May 2015 in Yemen which have caused many, many civilian deaths".